Ash Cottage 1 Bed Holiday Cottage, Gower

 About this property:

 There are two separate apartments available within the property.
-This apartment is situated on the first floor and accommodates three people in one bedroom containing a double and single bed.
+This apartment is situated on the first floor and accommodates 3 people in 1 bedroom containing a double and single bed.

 The apartment has its own private entrance.
 A flight of stairs leads to a light and airy kitchen which opens into the living and dining area.
 Seating for 4 people is provided by a three seat sofa and separate arm chair.
 There is a television, DVD and Video Player.